Nepal Travel Guide

 Pokhara

 It has all of this lake town.
 Unwind in the serene Phewa Lake scenery, mirrored in the towering Annapurna mountains, forming postcard views.
 Get on a boat to the lake island and walk to Tal Barahi Temple, go inside the mysterious Gupteshwor Cave, or hike to the World Peace Pagoda for sunsets.
-The laid-back lakeshore stretch has high-end restaurants in quantities, from Nepali thali dinners to international cuisine.
-Pokhara serves as both a trekking base for Annapurnas and a destination by itself.
+The laid-back lakeshore stretch has high-end restaurants in abundance, from Nepali thali dinners to international cuisine.
+Pokhara serves as both a trekking base for the Annapurnas and a destination by itself.

 Chitwan National Park